TheMonk2121/ai-dev-tasks/PRD-B-1007-Pydantic-AI-Style-Enhancements.md

 - Role-based context models (PlannerContext, CoderContext, ResearchContext)
 - Type-safe user preferences with optimizer integration
 - Typed debug logs with context schema enrichment
+- Async Pydantic validation (STMContext, EpisodeRecord, EpisodeEvent) with asyncio.to_thread()
 - MLflow for experiment tracking and observability
 - Existing PostgreSQL + PGVector infrastructure
 - Python 3.12 with modern type hints
+- Zero new external dependencies

 **How does it integrate?**
 - Builds on DSPy 3.0 foundation from B-1006